 There have been cases in which burglars planned their robberies by checking social media to determine when a homeowner was on vacation and away from their house.
 It’s also a good idea to avoid sharing photos online of costly purchases, such as a new television or a brand new car.
 Even if your privacy settings are restricted, a friend could share your photo or tag someone in it, which can lead to it being available to the general public.

-If you or a loved one has been charged with a social media crime, or any type of internet crime in Texas, contact the best criminal defense lawyers today at the Law Office of Broden & Mickelsen in Dallas.
+If you or a loved one has been charged with a social media crime, or any type of internet crime in Texas, contact the best criminal defense lawyers today at the Broden & Mickelsen, LLP in Dallas.

 Dallas Best Criminal Defense Lawyers